joaopedrobrb/nba_sas_assessment/README.md

 ## Spurs Data Engineer Technical Assessment

 Hi!
 My name is João Pedro and this is my repository with all files and codes that I made.
-Please install the pip requirements disponible on before run the scripts.
+Please install the pip requirements disponible on the following path before run the scripts.
 >**nba_sas_assessment/config/requirements.txt**